Our Denturists are professionals

 Dentures Do More than Maintain the Look of Your Smile

 While it’s obvious that dentures serve an important cosmetic purpose, not everyone knows that dentures are also required to prevent other teeth from shifting in the mouth and to maintain facial tissues.
 With more space, teeth can change their position and become crooked, making it more difficult to clean them properly, damaging facial tissue, and putting you at greater risk for other dental problems in the future.

 To learn more about dentures and whether a partial set could be the solution for you, contact us to schedule an appointment with one of our denturists

 The preferred method of tooth replacement is the dental implant, due to its unparalleled stability and long-term patient satisfaction.
-Implants are truly a cut above conventional denture treatments, and many patients who have chosen this option report they are happy and comfortable for the first time since the loss of their natural teeth.
+Implants are truly a cut above conventional denture treatments, and many patients who have chosen this option report that they are happy for the first time since the loss of their natural teeth.

 • Improved oral health, ability to eat, appearance, and self-esteem

 • Prevention of further bone loss by stimulating current bone/root system